code2blog/tool-aws/README.md

 	nj1 create a nodejs lambda that replies with a hardcoded string nj2 create response fit for apigateway - {"statusCode":200,"headers":{"Content-Type":"*/*"},"body":"Hello, World!"}
-	nj3 demo unit testing frameworks such as mocha, yarn, jest
+	nj3 demo unit testing frameworks such as mocha, yarn, jest nj4 demo the use of mocha framework for testing aws lambdas

 codepen
 	ir1 write js code that invokes rest api of aws